SHUT OUT IN PLAIN SIGHT:

 Bud's, just north of the Quatre Coins at #1250, wasn't yet a leather bar.
 Quiet before the taverns closed of course, good for a rendez-vous earlier in the evening.
 It had a younger, fairly boisterous crowd and was the bar where I was most likely to end up after midnight.
 Strangely though its the place whose details I recall the least.
 (See the Notes for a very hazy attempt.)

 The Hawaiian, 1254 Stanley, the furthest north on the Stanley St. block, had been a mixed club since the 1940s.
 It might get a brief visit just in passing but that was about it for me.
-I was up there New Year's eve, 1970/71 during my one and only acid trip, having acquired several purple tabs at Bud's.
+I was up there the New Year's weekend, 1970/71 during my one and only acid trip, having acquired several purple tabs at Bud's.
 They did have drag shows, etc but, unlike Toronto, I didn't stick around.
 It had a straight/gay crowd of a kind that did nothing for me and vice versa.
 In later years The Limelight took over the space and I danced there and downstairs at the packed and vibrating Le Jardin -- where I lost my shoes and ended up running along St. Catherine in mid-winter snow in my sock feet.
 Many of these downtown places got a decent amount of gay tourism, with the Drummond St. YMCA contributing much to that.

 THE END OF MONTREAL